We've all heard about "vertical farming".

 - control / monitoring of nutrients and fertilizer

-The modern concept was popularized in the 1990s by Dickson Despommier, a professor of ecology at Columbia University in NYC.
+The modern concept "vertical farming" was actually popularized in the 1990's (over 25 years ago!) by Dickson Despommier, a professor of ecology at Columbia University in NYC.

 According to urban farming legend, Despommier challanged his students to implement a plan as an assignment.